-21 year old Erasmus exchange student Martine Kaspersen has just completed her placement at the University of the Highlands and Islands Archaeology Institute in Orkney.
+21-year-old Erasmus exchange student Martine Kaspersen has just completed her placement at the University of the Highlands and Islands Archaeology Institute in Orkney.

-As a child, my parents, sibling and I traveled to local museums and historic places regularly and since then, I’ve always found prehistory extremely fascinating.
+As a child, my parents, sibling and I travelled to local museums and historic places regularly and since then, I’ve always found prehistory extremely fascinating.
 My parents were always supportive of my decision to take an academic education within the field of archaeology and my adventures started there!

 We saw different sites and experienced hands on archaeology.
 This made us able to spot the difference between a Bronze Age materials and Iron Age materials – just by looking at the artefact.

 I found Orkney very interesting, and the nature and climate was something I already was familiar with (except the lack of hills, mountains and woodland), so the adaption to the place wasn’t too great for me.
-I fell in love with the history, monuments and how isolated the island can seem for a person who has spent most of her life in a city.
+I fell in love with the history, monuments and how isolated the islands can seem for a person who has spent most of her life in a city.

-The courses were extremely interesting, and I put heart and soul into essays and presentations – which payed off pretty well.
+The courses were extremely interesting, and I put heart and soul into essays and presentations – which paid off pretty well.
 I also attended the Easter field trip to Bute, which was magnificent.
 I loved every part of it.

 After a trip back to Trondheim during Easter, it was right back to writing essays, presentations and preparing for the exam.
 Everything went well in the end, and before I knew it, I had been in Orkney for almost four months.

 Thank you for having me here, and bearing with me.
-I will now be heading back to Trondheim to finish my bachelor, and then straight to a Masters degree – and hopefully even a PHD.”
+I will now be heading back to Trondheim to finish my bachelor, and then straight to a Masters degree – and hopefully even a PHD.